 ... aka: Khun Chang Khun Paen: Defeat the Crocodile

 The team behind KRAI THONG (1980) are back with yet another crocodile film, again based on an old Thai folk tale / epic poem.
 Only a tiny portion of that folk tale is covered here.
-The inspiration s Khun Chang Khun Phaen, which was passed down from generation to generation in the form of sepha performances from troubadours, who'd traveled around villages performing it (basically telling the story while clicking together two pieces of wood).
-After surviving for centuries by oral tradition, the poem was finally written down and published in 1872, while the mass-published standard edition occurred in 1917 in three separate volumes (the tale ended up being 1082 pages long!)
-Though it was finally fully translated into English in 2010, this tale remains virtually unknown here in American.
+The inspiration is Khun Chang Khun Phaen, which was passed down from generation to generation by troubadours, who traveled from village to village giving sepha performances (basically telling the story while clicking together two pieces of wood).
+After surviving for centuries by oral tradition, the poem was finally written down and published in 1872, while the mass-published standard edition occurred in 1917 in three separate volumes totaling 1082 pages!
+Though it was finally fully translated into English in 2010, it remains virtually unknown here in America.
 However, it is universally known in Thailand and has been ingrained in their culture to the point where Thai children learn passages from it in school and it's the source of various common Thai sayings.
 In addition to the book versions, it's also been the basis for comic books, songs, paintings, stage plays and a whole host of film and TV adaptations.

 On the small screen, televised versions date back to 1955.
 An epic 500 episode version aired on Thai TV in 1970 and then it was also serialized in 1985, 1998 and 2021; the latter adaptation free to view on Youtube.
 There have been at least five film versions, the first of which was a silent two part film dating back to 1936, with the most recent theatrical film being made in 2001.